INOVA-Technology/Conquest/README.md

 It's still in progress so it's lacking in many ways, but free to try it out and give feedback.

-Are contributions are appreciated, but please create a new branch before you do so.
+Contributions are appreciated, but please create a new branch before you do so.
+And please add your code in [1TBS (1 True Block Style)](http://en.wikipedia.org/wiki/1TBS#Variant:_1TBS)

 ### TODO:
 (* = important/fix soon, - = a must have for release)